-In the junior research group, the production of electrically conductive polymer coatings is investigated in an interdisciplinary research environment at the interface of polymer chemistry, material sciences and plasma technology.
+In the RG BSO, the production of thin plasma-polymer (pp) coatings at the macro- and micro-scale with different functionalities is investigated in an interdisciplinary research environment at the interface of polymer chemistry, material sciences and plasma technology.
+Moreover, a goal of the group is to find safer and greener precursors to produce the pp films at atmospheric pressure.
 Another focus is the coupling of molecules/enzymes/proteins/cells, which can be realized by plasma-based surface modifications.
-The properties of the generated layers are investigated using state-of-the-art surface analysis, so that information on the layer structure and stability as a function of the coating process can be obtained.
-As these characteristics are directly related to the functionality as a biosensory surface, investigations on the interaction with the analyte are also carried out.
+The properties of the generated layers are investigated using state-of-the-art surface analysis, to obtain information on the layer structure and stability as a function of the coating process.
+As these characteristics are directly related to the functionality of the layer as a biosensing surface, investigations on the interaction with the analyte are also carried out.